Comparisons12 min read

 Go with Windscribe if you:

-• Want to try a VPN for free before committing — 10GB/month is real, usable data, not a token gesture
+• Want to test a VPN for free first — 10GB/month is actually useful, not just a token amount

-• Have a large household or lots of devices; unlimited connections is a serious advantage for families
+• Have lots of devices or a whole household to protect; unlimited connections is a huge advantage

-• Live in or travel to a country with internet censorship — the Stealth protocol handles this well
+• Travel to or live in countries with internet restrictions — Stealth handles this well

-• Want an all-in-one privacy tool with ad blocking, tracker blocking, and browser extensions baked in
+• Want one tool that does ad blocking, tracker blocking, and browser extensions all together

-• Are on a tight budget and want the build-a-plan flexibility to start small
+• Are on a budget and like the flexibility to start small with build-a-plan

-Windscribe is also a great pick for students and remote workers who constantly hop between networks and need censorship bypassing plus ad blocking in one package — without paying full price just to test the waters.
+It's also solid for students and remote workers who move between different networks constantly and need both censorship bypassing and ad blocking without paying full price right away.

 Who Should Choose Mullvad?